-The S&P 500 recently made new all time highs and my base-case scenario remains that we are in an ongoing bull market.

-The breadth readings at the most recent new all time high (7/12/19) were inconsistent with a major market top-historically-and suggest the path of least resistance is still higher.
-Specifically, the new high was confirmed by the cumulative advance-decline line making a new all time high, the equally weighted index making a new all time high, and the percent of member companies above their respective 200-day moving averages rising to 76%.
-Also, the business cycle backdrop, financial conditions, and technical picture generally remain positive for the U.S. equity market.
+The cumulative advance-decline line and the U.S. high yield index have both made new all time highs in recent weeks, which often lead new all time highs in the S&P 500.
+Also, the breadth readings at the most recent new all time high (7/26/19) were historically inconsistent with a major market top, and suggest the path of least resistance is still higher.
+Furthermore, the business cycle backdrop, financial conditions, and technical picture generally remain positive for the U.S. equity market.

-My biggest short term concern continues to be weakness in the global economy; however, Germany has shown some recent improvement in their manufacturing PMI, and there has recently been some better than expected economic data from China.
-The most likely reason for continued improvement globally would be a resolution (and tariff reduction) on the U.S./China trade dispute, and any further traction on Chinese stimulus measures.
-Related to the global slowdown, S&P 500 earnings are likely to be negative for a second consecutive quarter.
-According to Factset, earnings are expected to pick up in Q4 2019 and into 2020.
+My biggest short term concern continues to be weakness in the global economy and the mediocre performance of international equity markets.
+The most likely reason for improvement globally would be a resolution (and tariff reduction) on the U.S./China trade dispute, and any further traction on Chinese stimulus measures.
+Recent central bank easing measures (e.g., rate cuts from the Fed and QE from the ECB) may also provide support to the equity market.